mskordal/my-sel4-projects/projects/hello/README.md

 	2. We include the whole `if(SIMULATION)` statement at the end, which will allow us to produce projects that can run in QEMU.

+Then for `easy-settings.cmake` and `settings.cmake`:

+- **easy-settings.cmake**: This file sets several flags in the Kernel and is used by the latest `init-build.sh` file to determine the project's root directory.
+We keep that file as is.

+- **settings.cmake**: This file contains initialization instructions  such us appending the kernel path, cmake-tool and elfloader tool for building the project.
+It includes `easy-settings.cmake` and among others, it sets important flags such as simulation flags if we decide to build a simulation project.
+  Finally `init-build.sh` uses this file to load the the initial settings.
+We copy that directly from sel4test.
+We change lines that read `${project_dir}/tools/seL4/cmake-tool/helpers/` and `${project_dir}/tools/seL4/elfloader-tool/` to match the paths to our `cmake-tool` and `elfloader` directories, and we also remove lines that set `NANOPB_SRC_ROOT_FOLDER` and `OPENSBI_PATH` since we do not need them for the hello world project.

 We put all three files at the [projects/hello/](https://github.com/mskordal/my-sel4-projects/tree/main/projects/hello) path since that's where they are looked for.
 The last thing we need to do is to